Last Updated on

 Humans are self-conscious, and some topics can make us a bit more squeamish than others.
 Pubic hair is one of them.
 Left to its own devices, pubic hair often grows in size and directions which can be appalling.
 For women, a naturally growing strip running from the pelvis area up to the belly button isn’t exactly going to look enticing during bikini season.
 For men, a wild “hedge” can be unattractive to lovers, while also occasionally getting caught up in a pants zipper.

 There was a time when societal standards for pubic hair were simple: let it do what comes naturally.
 However, the modern trend is to tidy things up a bit.
 Let’s look at the best way to shave your pubes without getting razor bumps, beginning with the fairer sex.

 Pubic Area Shaving For Women

 A 2013 study of over 3,000 American women revealed that 83% chose to groom their pubic hair.
 Factors including opinions on hygiene and sexual preferences influenced decisions to trim, or remove pubic hair altogether.
 And while some older women still groom regularly, the practice was found to be most common among women under 45.

-If you decide that you want to proceed, then let’s walk you through how to shave your vagina in the safest and most effective way possible, without gettinb bumps.
+If you decide that you want to proceed, then let’s walk you through how to shave your pubic area (vulva which includes the mons pubis) in the safest and most effective way possible, without getting bumps.

 Choose a Style That Is Right for You